Client Delight drives our Action

 Dr. Christian Kleinhans is in charge of the Industry Practice „Digital Consumer and Utilities“ and manages all of the consulting activities for the sectors energy, digital retail & consumer and media.
-He supports our clients (among other roles) as interim chief digital officer (CDO) in their projects and stands for the topics of digital change & transformation, new business models, and innovations.
+He supports our clients (among other roles) as interim chief transformation officer (CTO) in their projects and stands for the topics of digital change & transformation, new business models, and innovations.

 Dr. Peter Krüssel

 Dr. Peter Krüssel is the head of the Global Industry Practice Carrier/Core Telco and directs Detecon’s business with telecommunications companies.
 He has been working at Detecon since 2005.
 Prior to joining the company, he worked at EDS Business Solutions GmbH as principal for three years and at Eutelis Consult for 7 years, most recently as a partner in charge of the consulting business in the segment “Alternative Carriers.”
 Dr. Krüssel studied business administration at the Universities of Münster and Mannheim before earning his doctorate with a dissertation on the subject of “Decision Theory.”